SAP-samples/teched2022-DT181/exercises/ex0/README.md

 ![select ws folder](../ex0/images/00_00_0066.png)

-In the **Explorer** pane on the left side of SAP Business Application Studio, you can see the workspace content.
+In the **Explorer** pane on the left side of SAP Business Application Studio, you should see the workspace content.

 ![select ws folder](../ex0/images/wsopen.png)